-- In the Organizations section, highlight your domain or the organizational unit for which you want to configure settings (see Configure email settings for an organizational unit for more details).
+- In the Organizations section, highlight your domain or the organizational unit for which you want to configure settings (see Configure advanced settings for Gmail for more details).

 - Scroll down to the Sending routing section:

-- When you are finished making changes, click Add setting or Save to close the dialog box.
+- When you're finished making changes, click Add setting or Save to close the dialog box.

-For the Sending routing setting, you have two options in the drop-down menu: Reject message or Modify message.
+For the Sending routing setting, two options are available in the drop-down list: Reject message or Modify message.

-If you choose this option, outbound or internal-sending messages sent within the organizational unit are not delivered to the intended recipient.
-You have the option to enter customized text for the rejection notice.
+This option rejects outbound or internal-sending messages sent within the organizational unit and are not delivered to the intended recipient.
+You can enter customized text for the rejection notice.

-This option enables you to modify outbound or internal-sending messages by adding headers, changing the route, changing the envelope recipient, adding more recipients (additional, or secondary routes), and/or removing attachments.
+This option enables you to modify outbound or internal-sending messages by adding headers, changing the route, changing the envelope recipient, adding more recipients (additional, or secondary routes), and removing attachments.

 With the Modify message option, you can change the primary delivery, and you can define additional or secondary deliveries that you can use for dual delivery or multiple delivery.
 See the following descriptions for more details about these controls.Add X-Gm-Original-To header

-By clicking this check box, a header tag is added in case the recipient is changed so that the downstream server can know the original envelope recipient -- for example, X-Gm-Original-To: firstname.lastname@example.org.
+By checking this box, a header tag is added in case the recipient is changed so that the downstream server can know the original envelope recipient; for example, X-Gm-Original-To: email@example.com.

-Adding the X-Gm-Original-To header is useful if you are rerouting a copy of the message to another recipient.
-In this case, you are changing the recipient address, but the new recipient wants to know the address of the original envelope recipient.
-They can see the original envelope recipient by checking the X-Gm-Original-To header in the message.
+Adding the X-Gm-Original-To header is useful if you're rerouting a copy of the message to another recipient.
+In this case, you're changing the recipient address, but the new recipient wants to know the address of the original envelope recipient, and can see the original envelope recipient by checking the X-Gm-Original-To header box in the message.

-The number 0 in the header indicates that a message is not spam: X-Gm-Spam: 0
+0 indicates that a message is not spam: X-Gm-Spam: 0

 0 indicates that a message is not phishing: X-Gm-Phishy: 0

-You can add one or more custom headers to messages that are affected by a Receiving routing, Sending routing, or other setting.
-For example, you can add a header that matches the description that you entered for the setting.
-This can be helpful for analyzing why a message was routed in a certain way, or why a filter was triggered.
+You can add one or more custom headers to messages that are affected by a Receiving routing setting, Sending routing setting, or other setting.
+For example, you can add a header that matches the description that you entered for the setting, which can be helpful for analyzing why a message was routed in a certain way, or why a filter was triggered.

 You can enter a string to prepend to the subject of messages.
-For example, if you enter the word Confidential in this field, message recipients might see the following subject: [Confidential] Monthly report
+For example, if you enter Confidential in this field, message recipients might see the following subject: [Confidential] Monthly report.

-This option enables you to change the destination of the message.
-By default, the Gmail mail server is the primary delivery.
-However, you can change the delivery -- for example, by routing mail to an on-premise mail server such as Microsoft Exchange.
+The Change route option enables you to change the destination of the message.
+By default, the Gmail mail server is the primary delivery location.
+However, you can change the delivery location; for example, by routing mail to an on-premise mail server such as Microsoft Exchange.

-Before you can change the primary delivery, you must first add mail routes with the Hosts tab.
-The routes that you add on the Host tab are then visible in the Select a route drop-down list.
+Before you can change the delivery location, you must first add mail routes with the Hosts tab.
+The routes that you add on the Hosts tab are then visible in the route drop-down list.

-To change the envelope recipient, click the radio button next to the Replace recipient field, and enter the user's email address -- for example, email@example.com.
+To change the envelope recipient, click the options next to the Replace recipient field, and enter the user's email address; for example, firstname.lastname@example.org.

 Changing the envelope recipient for a message on the primary delivery is equivalent to forwarding a message to a different recipient.
 You can also change the envelope recipient on the additional (secondary) delivery, which is equivalent to a "bcc".

-Select the Add more recipients check box to set up additional (or secondary) deliveries for dual delivery or multiple delivery.
+- Check the Add more recipients box to set up additional (or secondary) deliveries for dual delivery or multiple delivery.

-Choose Basic from the drop-down list to add individual email addresses, and then click Save.
-You can add multiple recipient addresses by clicking the Add button.
+- Select Basic from the drop-down list to add individual email addresses, and then click Save.
+Click Add to add multiple recipient addresses.